Skip to content

 Credit Collection Services.

-Credit Collection Services is a national collection firm with more than 50 years in consumer-related payment obligations and high-volume placement portfolios.
+Credit Collection Services (CCS) is a national debt collector with more than 50 years in the business, handling large volumes of unpaid consumer accounts for its clients.

-CCS is one of the most visible national collection brands, especially in insurance, healthcare, utilities, telecom, and consumer-service placements.
+CCS is one of the most visible national collectors, especially on insurance, medical, utility, and phone accounts.

 Common account types